Gilead Cooper QC

 C v D concerned a Bermuda Trust set up using funds from a Swiss foundation.
 One branch of the family alleged that the entire trust (which had been in existence for several decades) had been created fraudulently, in violation of Swiss law, and was void ab initio.

-Gilead also acted for the successful Defendants in Slutsker v Haron, a claim by high-profile Russian former politician, Vladimir Slutsker.
+Gilead also acted for the successful Defendants in Slutsker v Haron, a claim by high profile Russian former politician, Vladimir Slutsker.
 Mr Slutsker had challenged the transfer of a valuable London property into UK company, whose shares were held by a Cayman settlement.
 Mr Slutsker and asserted that under Russian joint property rules he was the beneficial owner of a 50% share.
+A separate action by Mr Slutsker in Cayman was struck out on Gilead’s application.

 Gilead is ranked as a leading silk in Chambers & Partners, where he is described as “intellectually brilliant and very easy to work with.”
 He is “methodical and diligent in his approach, and able to argue clearly and concisely.”